lambdaclass/concrete/ROADMAP.md

 13. Add SMT negative examples: false postcondition, missing invariant, overflow counterexample, OOB counterexample, div-zero counterexample, solver timeout, and unsupported theory.
-14. [DONE] Retrofit `constant_time_tag` with source contracts whose easy VCs discharge automatically, while the meaningful theorem remains Lean-checked.
-    This is the Phase 1 item 17 workflow test: functional correctness via contracts, constant-time source shape via audit/profile reporting, machine-level timing via explicit assumption.
-15. Add a compact VC/discharge example suite before external SMT:
+14. Add a compact VC/discharge example suite before external SMT:
-    - `omega`: linear integer bounds, loop `variant_nonnegative`, and `variant_decreases`.
-    - `bv_decide`: `rotr`, byte packing, xor/or bit facts, and fixed-width wrapping arithmetic.
-    - `proved_by_lean`: operational loop preservation or refinement theorem that cannot be closed by a decision procedure.
+    - `proved_by_lean`: straight-line refinement (`ch`), operational loop preservation, and one call-composition theorem that cannot be closed by a decision procedure.
-    - `runtime_checked` / `tested_by_oracle`: a deliberately unproved contract
+    - `proved_by_kernel_decision (omega)`: linear integer facts, loop `invariant_init`, `variant_nonnegative`, `variant_decreases`, and
+      `exit_implies_post`.
+    - `proved_by_kernel_decision (bv_decide)`: `rotr`, byte packing, xor/or bit
+      facts, fixed-width wrapping arithmetic, and call-site constant bounds.
+    - `partial`: one-direction postcondition proved, converse outstanding.
+    - `stale`: source-linked proof whose body drifted from the extracted spec.
+    - `missing`: proof-eligible function with no proof link yet.
+    - `assumed`: precondition assumed at entry and a named timing assumption.
+    - `trusted`: FFI/backend/unsafe wrapper that is intentionally outside the proof path but audit-visible.
+    - `runtime_checked`: deliberately unproved runtime-error obligation checked dynamically, with audit showing it is not proof.
-      checked dynamically or against a reference, with audit showing it is not proof.
+    - `tested_by_oracle`: small function checked against a reference implementation, with audit showing it is regression evidence, not proof.
-    - `assumed` / `trusted`: machine timing, backend lowering, or FFI boundary.
     These examples are release-facing documentation fixtures: every evidence class should have one small program and one report snapshot.
-16. Add an external-SMT example only after the backend exists and only behind an explicit policy flag.
+15. Add an external-SMT example only after the backend exists and only behind an explicit policy flag.
 The example should demonstrate `solver_trusted`, counterexample reporting, timeout/unknown handling, and the difference between `proved_by_kernel_decision` and trusted solver output.
+Use this sequence of examples:
+    - arithmetic range proof: HMAC-shaped symbolic block-count arithmetic, e.g. `(len + 9 + 63) / 64` under a length bound;
+    - nonlinear or mixed arithmetic proof that `omega` does not own;
+    - path feasibility proof where several branches imply a postcondition;
+    - false postcondition with a source-level counterexample;
+    - timeout/unknown example with a non-proof status;
+    - unsupported-theory example with a clear diagnostic.
-Do not use external SMT for facts already closed by `omega` or `bv_decide`.
+    Do not use external SMT for facts already enforced by Concrete or closed by `omega` / `bv_decide`, such as ordinary fixed-array bounds.
-17. Update audit/release bundles so VC results appear beside proof registry, assumptions, runtime obligations, and proof coverage classification.
+16. Update audit/release bundles so VC results appear beside proof registry, assumptions, runtime obligations, and proof coverage classification.
-18. Add soundness documentation for the SMT path: trusted solver binary, encoding assumptions, unsupported theories, replayed fragments, and how a solver bug affects each claim class.
+17. Add soundness documentation for the SMT path: trusted solver binary, encoding assumptions, unsupported theories, replayed fragments, and how a solver bug affects each claim class.